Roscoe Conkling: Blaine-Fry affair

-The current Provost-Marshal General, James B. Fry, replied via Blaine, taking issue with Conkling's statement and making specific charges of wrongdoing and graft in connection with Conkling's war-time service as an attorney.
-The charges were investigated and unanimously dismissed by an investigatory committee as having "no foundation in truth," but Conkling never forgave Blaine.
-Their continuing enmity spawned an oft-quoted speech in which Blaine derided what he portrayed as Conkling's "haughty disdain, his grandiloquent swell, his majestic, supereminent, overpowering, turkey-gobbler strut," prompting Conkling later to demand an apology that Blaine refused to give.
-Their personal animosities shaped Republican presidential politics for the next two decades, possibly costing Blaine the presidency in 1884 when Conkling, still a power in the closely-fought state of New York, not only refused to help Blaine, but worked for his defeat.
+Though the charges by Fry were investigated and unanimously dismissed by an investigatory committee as having "no foundation in truth" and Conkling's conduct as "above reproach... eminently patriotic and valuable," Conkling never forgave Blaine.
+Their personal animosities shaped Republican presidential politics for the next two decades and possibly cost Blaine the presidency in 1884 when Conkling, still a power in the closely fought state of New York, not only refused to help Blaine, but worked for his defeat.